 There are a lot of game making tools out there that claim to require no programming or make your life easier.
 Of all of the ‘no programming’ game creation tools, I would say Fusion 2.5 is the best.
-There are a lot of very good features about Fusion and I used it to create my first app, The Nodus.
+There are a lot of very good features about Fusion and I used it to create a number of small gmaes.
 Let me share a bit about Fusion with you.

 In Fusion you won’t write any code.
 Instead you use a visual interface known as the Event Editor.